Red cabbage juice is not your usual juice which you get from your favorite juice bar.

 So after all I thought, I could at least find a way to discover raw food for myself and in such a way that I can confidently recommend deliciously and at the same time healthy recipes.

 The summer heat rarely crosses 34 Celsius and I agree that doesn’t sound much at all, but one has to consider the high humidity levels in the air which actually turn the whole environment into a big steaming bamboo basket.

 We are not new to homemade juices and I believe one can never have too many juice recipes.

 Today I am sharing a red cabbage juice with grapes and mandarin.

 The grapes and mandarin go well with the red cabbage and they will help you fall in love with this juice.

 More healthy juice ideas and tools to use:

 I recommend the one from Omega.
 We had that one at the hotel juice bar where I used to work as a receptionist and people kept on mentioning how amazing that juicer was and that they got into juicing for breakfast because of that device.

-On the other hand, for certain juice variations, you will need a proper citrus press such as the one from Epica.
+On the other hand, for certain juice variations, you will need proper citrus press such as the one from Epica.

 The disadvantage in that is that you will need to strain the fruits afterward and the seeds of certain fruits, which are bitter in nature, tend to get ground which gives the juice a bitter taste.

 Often while the juice prepping depends on the fruits used.

-Red Cabbage Juice with Grapes and Mandarin Recipe below:
+Red Cabbage Grape and Mandarin Juice Homemade

 - 1 large Mandarin